Explore Seasonal Trends

 4. Cater to the kids

-In addition to aisles upon aisles of kid-friendly snacks in bulk, wholesale clubs also offer a wide variety of books and toys during the holiday season.
+In addition to aisles of kid-friendly snacks in bulk, wholesale clubs also offer a variety of books and toys during the holiday season.
 Prices often rival the best Black Friday deals.
 Mix and match bulk items into mini goodie bags—ideal stocking stuffers kids will love, says Lombana, the consumer expert.
 "And get them multi-packs of t-shirts and socks—they're far cheaper at a wholesale club and make great holiday gifts."

 5. Make the most of inside advice